Section 10.3: Government Affairs Committee Operating Procedures

 III.
 Committee Operations

-- Quorum: A quorum exists when at least one-half of the members of the committee are present at a meeting, one of whom must be the committee chair.
-If a quorum is present, a majority vote of members present shall be decisive when a vote it taken.
+- Quorum and Voting: A quorum exists when at least one-half of the members of the committee are present at a meeting, one of whom must be the committee chair.
+If a quorum is present, a majority vote of members present shall be decisive.

-- Committee Business: The committee may transact official business at meetings, conference calls and by electronic ballots.
+- Committee Business: The committee may conduct official business at meetings, via conference/video calls or by other means such as electronic mails.
 The committee will work with other committees and councils as necessary to meet ASSP needs and objectives.

 - Minutes: Minutes will be prepared for each committee meeting.